-According to the National Fire Alarm Code (NFPA 72), heat detectors on smooth ceilings should be spaced 50 sq. ft. or 2500 sq. feet apart.
+According to the National Fire Alarm Code (NFPA 72), heat detectors on smooth ceilings should be spaced 50 sq. ft. or 2500 sq. ft. apart.
 Otherwise, spacing for heat detectors depends upon factors such as ceiling height and air movements.
 Most heat detectors are mechanical devices with a single or dual circuit.
 Some contain a fixed-temperature thermal sensor.
 Others have a combination fixed-temperature/rate-of-rise thermal sensor.
 Both types of heat detectors are designed to send an electrical signal to a control panel in order to trigger an alarm.
-Rate-of-rise heat detectors with fixed heat detection may contain a dual-thermistor, heat-sensing circuit that triggers an alarm at a specified temperature in response to a degrees-per-minute temperature increase.
-In non-programmable heat detectors, the specified temperature is either 135 F (57 C) or 194 F (90 C).
-Typically, the temperature increase which triggers the alarm is 15 F per minute.
+Rate-of-rise heat detectors with fixed heat detection may contain a dual-thermistor, a heat-sensing circuit that triggers an alarm at a specified temperature in response to a degrees-per-minute temperature increase.
+In non-programmable heat detectors, the specified temperature is either 135° F (57° C) or 194° F (90° C).
+Typically, the temperature increase that triggers the alarm is 15° F per minute.

 Selecting heat detectors requires an analysis of product specifications.